luiscruz/luiscruz.github.io/_posts/2021-09-01-energy-units.md

 There is no doubt that energy efficiency is a concern that is growing by the day amongst software engineers.
 Traditionally energy efficiency has been a requirement for software running in devices with limited energy capacity, for example mobile applications, or to cut down the electricity bill in in the massive datacentres across the globe.
 Thankfully, concerns about environmental sustainability are becoming a top priority in our society, and the tech sector is not an exception.

 Also, driven by personal interests, tech workers are becoming more interested in being part of organisations that do care about the environmental sustainability of their operations.
 Yet, literature around software energy efficiency can be difficult to grasp.
 Personally, I always find it difficult to compare all the different energy metrics across different articles.
 No wonder, to make things easier, many reports have been using measures that resemble day-to-day concepts.
 For example, [one bitcoin transaction is equivalent to more than one million VISA transactions](https://www.statista.com/statistics/881541/bitcoin-energy-consumption-transaction-comparison-visa/) (as of 2021).
-This is easier to grasp than saying that one bitcoin transaction requires more than six giga-joules (6,000,000,000). (well, six giga-joules sound massive anyway 🏭)
+This is easier to grasp than saying that one bitcoin transaction requires more than six giga-joules (6,000,000,000J).
+Well, six giga-joules sound massive anyway, but you get the point 🏭.

 In this article, we will go on a tour around energy consumption metrics.